aragon/aragon-monthly/docs/guides/guide_for_submitting_classifieds.md

 Description |
 [Learn More](URI) |
 ```
-> Preview of a basic template for news
+> Preview of a basic template for Classifieds

 [<h2>Title</h2>](URI) |
 :-----------|